fieldtrip/website/tutorial/fourier.md

 tags: [example, freq, coherence, eeg, meg, fixme]
 ---

-{% include markup/danger %}
+{% include markup/warning %}
-This tutorial is not part of the "main" FieldTrip tutorials and is potentially outdated.
+This tutorial does not follow the structure of the "main" FieldTrip tutorials, but rather explains the lower-level MATLAB functions instead of **[ft_freqanalysis](/reference/ft_freqanalysis)**.

 Perhaps you are looking for the tutorial on [time-frequency analysis](/tutorial/timefrequencyanalysis)?
 {% include markup/end %}

 # Fourier analysis of neuronal oscillations and synchronization